Amarjeet Sohi: Return to Edmonton and entry into municipal politics

 After returning to Edmonton, Sohi returned to being a taxi driver, before moving on to become a bus driver for the Edmonton Transit Service.
 He became a spokesperson for the Local 569 of the Amalgamated Transit Union; in 2000 he advocated for drivers of disability buses to receive fair benefits.
-Sohi also became active in politics, campaigning for the NDP and for then Liberal MP David Kilgour.
+Sohi also became active in politics, campaigning for the New Democratic Party and for then Liberal MP David Kilgour.

-In Amarjeet Sohi's first municipal campaign in the 2004 Edmonton municipal election, he finished fourth behind incumbents Dave Thiele and Terry Cavanagh, along with Chinwe Okelu.
+In Sohi's first municipal campaign in the 2004 Edmonton municipal election, he finished fourth behind incumbents Dave Thiele and Terry Cavanagh, along with Chinwe Okelu.
 Sohi's second campaign in the 2007 elections was successful, winning a Council seat in Ward 6.
 On the City Council, Sohi has served as a member of the Edmonton Police Commission, as vice president of the Alberta Urban Municipalities Association, and as Council sponsor for Safedmonton, a citywide committee working on community solutions for crime prevention.
 Sohi carried this work forward as advisor to the REACH Edmonton Council for Safe Communities.

 Sohi also held the council portfolio for Multiculturalism, and has championed the Racism Free Edmonton initiative.
 He has sponsored or co-sponsored council initiatives on Seniors and on Poverty Elimination, and co-launched an initiative to end gender-based violence.

 After completing two terms as a councillor, it was widely acknowledged that Sohi was contemplating a mayoral run in the 2013 municipal election.
 He ultimately announced that he would not enter the race and would instead seek re-election for his Ward 12 seat.